 Permanent reform is contained in Senate Joint Resolution 1, which begins the process of adding permanent rate caps to the Indiana Constitution.

-House Bill 1001, which was based on the House Republicans' Standards for Success, empowers voters to control local spending through referenda, and it closes spending loopholes and improves oversight on local budgets.
+House Bill 1001, which was based on the House Republicans' Standards for Success and Gov. Mitch Daniels' property tax blueprint, empowers voters to control local spending through referenda, and it closes spending loopholes and improves oversight on local budgets.

 These are highlights of the property tax plan:

 n Help for Hoosier homeowners.
 The plan features $620 million in immediate relief for 2008, $1 billion removed from property tax levies, referenda that empower voters to control or allow spending and a constitutional guarantee of property tax caps.
 There also is $140 million of relief in 2009, and $80 million of relief in 2010.

 n Help for all Hoosier property-tax payers.
 Cut now and cap forever.
 The plan, in addition to immediate relief, forwards the process of permanent caps through a constitutional guarantee of property tax caps.
 SJR 1 begins the process of permanent caps of 1 percent of assessed value for homesteads, 2 percent for rental and agricultural properties and 3 percent for all others.